idelchi/aggr/README.md

 - `--binary`, `-b` – Include binary files
 - `--size`, `-s` – Maximum size of file to include
 - `--max`, `-m` – Maximum number of files to include
-- `--dry-run`, `-d` – Show which files would be processed without reading contents
+- `--dry`, `-d` – Show which files would be processed without reading contents
 - `--parallel`, `-j` – Number of parallel workers to use

 When `--file` is not set, it defaults to the first found of `.aggrignore`, `~/.config/aggr/.aggrignore` and `.gitignore`.